 The owner wanted the outdoor spaces to be as large and comfortable as possible and he certainly got what he was looking for.
 On the aft main deck, sofas and loungers can easily accommodate 14 people and are shaded by awnings that admit light and air but filter out UV rays.
 Two coffee tables have Vertige-themed, V-shaped supports in natural teak, while a nearby teak and golden glass bar has a convenient refrigerator and icemaker.
-Two fold-out terraces add extra square metres of floor space and open up the view to the water even further.
+Two fold-out terraces add valuable extra square feet of floor space and open up the view to the water even further.

-The aft upper deck's 14 seat dining table is the owner's favourite place for meals.
+The upper aft deck's 14 seat dining table is the owner's favorite place for meals.
 Sofas and low tables are on hand nearby for coffee in a welcoming spot that can be shaded with umbrellas.
 For guests who can't bear to miss a game or want to enjoy a film al fresco, a 65 inch flat screen television and speakers are hidden in the ceiling above the dining table.
 And a refrigerator and icemaker in a built-in cabinet at the foot of the stairs leading to the sundeck indicate careful crew service planning.

-The owner paid special attention to the large saloon on the upper deck and the relaxation area forward.
+The owner paid special attention to the large salon on the upper deck and the relaxation area forward.
 "This is the quiet area aboard, the place to come to just enjoy the view," says Captain Belli.
-Adjustable-height tables can be adapted to make the area a huge sunning (or napping) platform shaded by the same UV-filtering awnings found on the other decks.
+Adjustable-height tables can be adapted

+The three decks offer plenty of outdoor living options, but of course there is more.
+The transom opens to become a large beach platform with easy access to the sea to make the area a huge sunning (or napping) platform shaded by the same UV-filtering awnings found on the other decks.